boazsegev/plezi/README.md

 Welcome to your new home with [plezi.io](http://www.plezi.io), the Ruby real-time framework that assumes the application's logic is *not* part of the web service.

+**NOTICE**: Plezi 0.14.0 (this branch) is NOT an update, it's a total rewrite.
+Features were _removed_ as well as altered.
+For example, Plezi is now a Rack framework, with the limitations of CGI design and the advantages of using existing middleware.
+API changes abound.

 ## What does Plezi have to offer?

 Plezi is a Rack based framework with support for native (server side implemented) Websocket.